scummvm/scummvm/doc/docportal/settings/paths.rst

 .. _savepath:

 Save Path
 	Sets the path to the folder in which ScummVM stores saved games.
-If this is not set, saved games will generally be stored in the current directory, although there are exceptions to this.
-For more information, see the :ref:`Save and Load games <savelocation>` page.
+For more information on the default location of saved games, see the :ref:`Save and Load games <savelocation>` page, or the guide for the platform you're using.

 	*savepath*